 include (but are not limited to):

-Ohio's Help Me Grow program is available at no cost to all Ohio families with qualifying children under three years of age.
-Ask your pediatrician for more information or click the Referrals tab on the Help Me Grow website.
+Ohio's Early Intervention (EI) Program is available at no cost to all Ohio families with qualifying children under three years of age.
+Call 1-800-755-4769 or complete the online referral to get started with this service.

-The Federal Government requires Help Me Grow to provide Applied Behavior Analysis services (or pay for a qualified outside firm to provide them) for children under the age of three.
+The Federal Government requires EI to provide Applied Behavior Analysis services (or pay for a qualified outside firm to provide them) for children under the age of three.
 Several firms have are certified to provide these services in Cuyahoga County.
-For more information, contact your Help Me Grow caseworker.
+For more information, contact your EI caseworker.

 Under the Individuals with Disabilities Education Act of 2004 (IDEA), school-aged children with disabilities are entitled to a free and appropriate public education (FAPE).
 Depending upon the student’s disability status, elements of FAPE may include therapy services, such as speech, occupational therapy and physical therapy.